Matching Estimators for Causal Effects of Multiple Treatments: Simulations

-The distributions of $X$ and $Y(w)$ are varied by ten factors, resulting in a $2^{6}\times 3^{3}\times 5$ factorial design (see Supplementary Material).
-For each configuration, 100 replications were produced.
-We evaluate the performance of the basic (Section \ref{subsec:standard}) and bias-corrected (Section \ref{subsec:biascorrected}) point estimates, and their combination with the newly proposed standard error (Section \ref{subsec:variance}) and with randomization based standard error \citep{austin-09}.
+The distributions of $X$ and $Y(w)$ are varied by ten factors, resulting in a $2^{6}\times 3^{3}\times 5$ factorial design (Table~\ref{sim.factors}).
+For each configuration, 500 replications were produced.
+We evaluate the performance of the basic (Section \ref{subsec:standard}) and bias-corrected (Section \ref{subsec:biascorrected}) point estimates, and their combination with the newly proposed standard error (Section \ref{subsec:variance}) and with randomization based standard error \cite{austin-09}.
 We denote these as B-N, BC-N, B-R, and BC-R, where B stands for the basic point estimate, BC stands for the bias-corrected point estimate, and N and R stand for the newly proposed and the randomization based standard errors, respectively.
+For all matching procedures, we used $m=1$, and for estimating the conditional outcome variance we assumed that $J=1$.

-We also evaluate the performance of inverse probability weighting (IPW) and doubly robust estimation (DR) \citep{mccaffrey-13}, that estimate each $\tau_{jk}^{1}$ separately.
+We also evaluate the performance of inverse probability weighting (IPW) and doubly robust (DR) estimators \cite{mccaffrey-13}, which estimate each $\tau_{jk}^{1}$ separately.
 For each replication, we calculated the estimated treatment effects, the estimated sampling covariance matrices, the corresponding 95\% confidence regions and 95\% Bonferroni-adjusted pairwise confidence intervals \cite{dunn-61}, and determined whether these regions and intervals covered the treatment effects.
+Results for configurations with only continuous covariates show similar trends and are reported in the Supplementary Material (Table 2).